-As outlined above, the place at which the person arrives in the State is relevant with regard to whether the person is obliged to present his or her PLF when arriving into the State (if at a designated airport or port) or must do so only where and when requested by a member of the Garda Síochána (if the person arrives into the State otherwise than at a designated airport or port).
+As outlined above, the place at which the person arrives in the State is relevant with regard to whether the person is obliged to present their PLF when arriving into the State (if at a designated airport or port) or must do so only where and when requested by a member of the Garda Síochána (if the person arrives into the State otherwise than at a designated airport or port).

 - ‘transit’ passengers (ie those who arrive in the State for the purposes of passing through the relevant airport or port in order to travel to another state, and who do not leave the relevant airport or port);

 - drivers of heavy goods vehicles, in the course of their work;

 - ship and aircraft crews who arrive in the State in the course of performing their duties;

-- foreign diplomats; and
+- foreign diplomats;

 - persons aged less than 16 years (the accompanying adult must provide the relevant child’s information).